ethangela/symmary_sentiment/README.md

 After text pre-processing steps, we need clean presentation text as well as the list of clean Q&A paris.
 The obtained results can found in this directory.

 ## Sentiment Comparisons
-### (We analyse the summary sentences within presentation and Q&A separately for each company)
+### We first build the summary texts for each of the three companies (see `summaries` directory), and then analyse the summary separately for presentation and Q&A

 ### 1. Infosys: